Dispensary Page Types Map: What Pages Your Website Actually Needs

 Brand/collection: /brands/wyld/

-Education cluster: /guides/edibles-for-beginners/
+Education guide: /guides/edibles-for-beginners/

 Policies: /privacy-policy/, /returns/

-Multi-location / MSO pattern
+Multi-location pattern

 Locations hub: /locations/

-Location page: /locations/denver/ (or /dispensary-in-denver/)
+Location page: /locations/denver/ or /dispensary-in-denver/

-Category hub: /shop/ (optional) then /shop/vapes/, /shop/flower/
+Category hub: /shop/ then /shop/vapes/, /shop/flower/

-Education hubs: /guides/ then /guides/vape-carts/
+Education hub: /guides/ then /guides/vape-carts/

 Page type Suggested URL pattern H1 pattern Primary links out Do not do this